Speden Spelit

-Speden Spelit is a television game show presented by Spede Pasanen.
-It aired first on the Finnish channel Kolmoskanava in 1988 and since 1993 on MTV3.
+Speden Spelit (formerly Spede Special, Spedestroika and Speden sallitut leikit) is a television game show presented by Spede Pasanen.
+It aired first on the Finnish channel Kolmoskanava in 1988 and from 1993 to 2002 on MTV3.

 History

 The name of the show changed three times during its existence.
-In the beginning (from 1988 to 1989) the name was Spede Special, from 1989 to 1990 Spedestroika (from perestroika which happened during that time), and from 1990 to 1992 Speden sallitut leikit ("Spede's allowed games").
+In the beginning (from 1988 to 1989) the name was Spede Special, from 1989 to 1990 Spedestroika (from perestroika which happened during that time), and from 1990 to 1992 Speden sallitut leikit ("Spede's allowed games", a reference to the phrase "forbidden games").
 The name Speden Spelit ("Spede's Sgames") came in use in November 1992 when the gambling of national betting agency Veikkaus was attached to it.
-The new name initially caused problems, because a folk music festival in Southern Ostrobothnia was already using the name "Spelit", and the festival organisers demanded that Spede would change the name of his show, but the name Speden Spelit remained in use.
+The new name initially caused problems, because a folk music festival in Southern Ostrobothnia was already using the name "Spelit", and the festival organisers demanded that Pasanen would change the name of his show, but the name Speden Spelit remained in use.